-- To address scheduling needs created by enrollment in a special program, such as WISE; - To address sequence needs, when a student has moved beyond the highest level course available at GFS; - To address a compelling and demonstrated interest in taking a course not offered by GFS, as in approved independent study.
+- To address scheduling needs created by enrollment in a special program, such as WISE; - To address sequence needs, when a student has moved beyond the highest level course available at GFS: - To address a compelling interest and demonstrated need in taking a course not offered by GFS, as in approved independent study.

-In the Upper School, students may request enrollment in an online course or be recommended for one by their advisor.
+In the Upper School, students may request approval for enrollment in an online course or be recommended for one by their advisor.
 Requests will be reviewed by the Upper School Dean of Academic Development along with the Head of Upper School, College Counselors, relevant Department Chairs and others to assess whether to approve it.
 Considerations include: